 Welcome to my page.
 Are you experiencing emotional difficulties at the moment - sadness, anxiety, fear, for example - that does not seem to be going away?
 This can be a lonely place to be, when the help you usually go to does not seem to be enough this time.
 This time of coronavirus adds another burden to these difficulties, too.
-I have experience in working with people with these difficulties, knowing how important it is to offer a safe and non-judgemental atmosphere for you to work through them.
+I have experience in working with people with these difficulties, and know how important it is to offer a safe and non-judgemental atmosphere for you to work through them.

 Counselling and psychotherapy (they are almost the same thing!) is a unique opportunity for people to stop and think about things that are troubling them.
 Troubles are serious matters and I know how important they are to you.
 You can take time to think things through to a place where you see things differently.